Bacteria in the body

 Unfortunately, bacteria can also share genetic material with other bacterial cells, and sometimes this occurs between species.
 That means that genes for resistance to antibiotics can be shared between bacteria.

-Estimates suggest up to 10% of the UK population carry antibiotic-resistant bacteria, most of which pose no health problem.
+Estimates suggest up to 10% of the UK population carry antibiotic-resistant bacteria.
+Most of these pose no health problem.
 However, weak immune systems such as those in the elderly, very young or the sick, can leave some people at risk of life-threatening infections.

 Resistant bacteria can be passed on (transmitted) in various ways, including: